skccmygit/ra-java-framework-work-batch/README.en.md

 3. Initialize the database:

-![Notice]
+> [!NOTE]
+>
-If you prefer to use the H2 database instead of mysql, please comment out the MySQL service in the docker-compose.yml file.
+> If you prefer to use the H2 database instead of mysql, please comment out the MySQL service in the docker-compose.yml file.
-Then, skip this step and proceed to the section titled "Running the Application with H2 Database."
+> Then, skip this step and proceed to the section titled "Running the Application with H2 Database."

 ![mysql-service.png](docs/imgs/mysql-service.png)